qiboteam/qibo/doc/source/code-examples/advancedexamples.rst

 The :class:`qibo.models.Circuit` has a ``wire_names`` property that stores the physical names of the qubits in the circuit.
 The physical qubit name ``wire_names[i]`` is assigned to the ``i`` th qubit in the circuit.
 Users can specify the hardware qubits to be used by setting the ``wire_names``.
+During circuit execution, Qibolab uses the ``wire_names`` to find the corresponding hardware qubits.

 .. code-block:: python